-University of Nottingham scientists spurred a slew of debate in 2008 when they claimed their object of study, the planaria or “flatworm”, might actually be immortal, possessing an indefinite ability to regenerate its cells and thus practically never grow old.
-In fact, an important distinction must be made, it’s not that the flatworm never grows old that’s interesting, it’s the fact that it stays forever young!
+Biologists from University of Nottingham spurred this big debate in 2008 when they claimed their object of study, the planaria or "flatworm" might actually be immortal.
+Essentially, this worm possesses an indefinite ability to regenerate its cells and thus practically never grow old.
+In fact, not only does the worm stay immortal -- but it stays forever young.

 “Usually when stem cells divide — to heal wounds, or during reproduction or for growth — they start to show signs of aging.
 This means that the stem cells are no longer able to divide and so become less able to replace exhausted specialized cells in the tissues of our bodies.

 “Our aging skin is perhaps the most visible example of this effect.
 Planarian worms and their stem cells are somehow able to avoid the aging process and to keep their cells dividing.”

 When a cell normally divides, the tip of its DNA, called the telomere, gets shorter.
 An enzyme called telomerase regenerates the telomores.

 However in most sexually reproductive organisms it is only active during the organism's development.
 Once it reaches maturity, the enzyme stops functioning, and the telomeres become shorter and shorter until cell replication is made impossible, otherwise the DNA would become too severely damaged.

 But our immortal worm is able to maintain telomere length indefinitely so that they can continue to replicate.
 This is a 'gold' standard in establishing whether an animal is immortal.
 Dr. Aboobaker and colleagues were able to demonstrate that the flatworms actively maintain the ends of their chromosomes in adult stem cells, leading to theoretical immortality.